DeflatedPickle/somft/README.md

     - carve pumpkins
     - light carved pumpkins
   - projectiles break flower pots
+  - cauldrons can be filled with a bucket of fish
 - #### armor
   - lower armour stops berry bushes hurting
     * doesn't work for chainmail